Comprehensive Gum Disease Treatment Guide

 Gum disease, or periodontal disease, is a chronic inflammatory condition that affects the gums and supporting structures of the teeth.

 It typically starts as gingivitis, a mild form of gum disease, and can progress to more severe stages if left untreated.
-There are several gum disease treatments available in our clinic such as root scaling and planing.
+There are several gum disease treatments available in our clinic, such as periodontal surgical root planing, to help restore gum health.

 Causes of Gum Disease